openKolibri/halo-90/readme.md

 Power profile readings show a `10.88 mA` power consumption with `60 uA` standard deviation.
 Projected battery life with a `220 mA` CR2032 cell is ~20.2 hours.

 #### Sparkle
 Sparkle mode is the best for minimal power draw and is implemented in a single line of code.
-At `~320 hz`, the procesor wakes from deep sleep and runs the selection of which LED to light (if any).
+At `~320 Hz`, the procesor wakes from deep sleep and runs the selection of which LED to light (if any).

 ```c
 rand()%15 ? ledLow(prevLed) : setLed(rand() % 90);